-These Personnel Policies, Rules and Regulations (hereinafter referred to as the "Rules") are applicable to the Chief of Police where not in conflict with any applicable employment agreement or operable memorandum of understanding, and all non-sworn employees of the District and the Chief of Police.
+These Personnel Policies, Rules and Regulations (hereinafter referred to as the "Rules") are applicable to the non-sworn employees of the District and the Chief of Police.

 None of the information contained in these Rules is intended in any way to create, or shall be construed as creating, an express or implied contract of employment nor does it guarantee any employee continued employment with the District.
-Employment with the District is "at-will," which means the District retains the right at any time to terminate any employee from employment with the District for any or no reason and without notice.
-Notwithstanding the foregoing, no employee may be terminated for any reason prohibited by law.
+Employment with the District is "at-will," which means the District retains the right at any time to terminate any employee from employment with the District for any or no reason.

-In its sole discretion, District management may determine what if it is in the best interest of the District.
-Tthe District reserves and retains the rights and responsibilities to administer, manage, direct and control the activities and work forces of the District, including, but not limited to, the right to: reassign and relocate personnel within the District; determine the size and composition of the workforce; terminate employees; and determine the nature and extent of services to be performed and provided.
-The foregoing rights, together with the right to determine the methods, processes and manner of performing work, are vested exclusively in with the District.
+In its sole discretion, District management may determine if it is in the best interest of the District, it reserves and retains the rights and responsibilities to administer, manage, direct and control the activities and work forces of the District, including, but not limited to, the right to: reassign and relocate personnel within the District; determine the size and composition of the workforce; terminate employees; and determine the nature and extent of services to be performed and provided.
+The foregoing rights, together with the right to determine the methods, processes and manner of performing work, are vested exclusively with the District.

-No conduct, exception or variation of or from these Rules shall constitute, be deemed to be, or become an amendment, practice, interpretation, modification, repeal or suspension of any of these Rules
+No conduct, exception or variation of or from these Rules shall constitute, be deemed to be, or become an amendment, practice, interpretation, modification, repeal or suspension of any of these Rules.

-Concurrently with signing a District at-will employment acknowledgement, or following adoption by the Board of these Rules, each employee shall be given a copy of these Rules and shall sign the acknowledgment in Appendix 3000 A. Each employee is his/her responsibleity for reading these Rules and shall agree to be bound by and comply with these Rules.
+Concurrently with signing a District at-will employment acknowledgement, or following adoption by the Board of these Rules, each employee shall be given a copy of these Rules and shall sign the acknowledgment in Appendix 3000 A his/her responsibility for reading these Rules and shall agree to be bound by and comply with these Rules.